Blockchain: Future-proofing healthcare

 The time seems ripe for this type of collaboration, as COVID-19 has accelerated a digital explosion in healthcare.
 The focus has shifted from being able to handle more patients to being able to handle them more effectively and treating their conditions more easily.
 Blockchain’s unique ability to both protect and flexibly hold data could play a vital role in underpinning healthcare’s digital progress and overhaul how it is delivered.

-"Research already suggests that ," Spielberger says.
+"Research already suggests that 55 per cent of all healthcare applications will have employed blockchain by 2025," Spielberger says.
 "Given its unique ability to ensure appropriate encryption and security, I believe that blockchain technologies are set to become a major factor in future healthcare programs."

 - Yusuf Henriques: fighting health inequities with genomicsTechnology & AI